-12 of 21 results for "insects"
+12 of 40 results for "insects"

 Video

-Camo Critters: The Life of Stick Insects!
+The Life of Stick Insects

-In Camo Critters: The Life of Stick Insects!, host Rory Crawford looks at the incredible world of stick insects, nature’s best camouflage artists!
+In The Life of Stick Insects, host Rory Crawford looks at the incredible world of stick insects, nature’s best camouflage artists!
 Hailing from Malaysia, these fascinating critters can blend in so well with their surroundings that some look just like leaves.
 Today, Rory Crawford meets three awesome stick insects — Pixie, Simone, and Moe — and learns about their unique features.
 This video is excerpted from BBC’s My Pet and Me, a children’s show that introduces kids to the rewards and responsibilities involved when having a pet.

 Student Article